Revision

 B. This

-thereof; and all treaties made, or which shall be made, under the authority of
+pursuance thereof; and all treaties made, or which shall be made, under the

-the United States, shall be the supreme law of the land; and the judges in
+authority of the United States, shall be the supreme law of the land only in

 C. This